How To Make Fireclay – Low Cost Recipes

 This has been my best so far, it does the job but is quite heavy

-Works quite well, is plastic, and withstands direct flames and quick temperature changes, but after 20 firings it starts to show some fine cracks on the surface.
+Works quite well, is plastic, and withstands direct flames and quick temperature changes, but after 20 firings, it starts to show some fine cracks on the surface.

-Receipt in volume, not in weight:
+Recipe in volume, not in weight:

-• 2 part Crank (wet from the bag) this clay has 40% fine chamotte
+• 2 part Crank (wet from the bag), this clay has 40% fine chamotte

 • 1 part Ballclay (makes it quite sticky, try to reduce the amount?)